johnnynalley/GitHub-Profile/README.md

   </tr>
 </table>

-**Hi!**

-My name is Johnny, and I am a beginner programmer from Texas, USA.
-I am currently learning Python.
+**Hi!** I am a beginner programmer from Texas, USA.
+I am currently learning the Python programming language.
 Most of the things I program will be hosted here.

 If you would like to find me on some other platforms, I can be found on: